-The following flowchart is an examples of semester-by-semester class plan through the B.S. program.
-This plan completes all major requirements in 8 semesters (4 years), satisfy all prerequisites along the way, and follow all tips in this Handbook.
+The following two pages are an example of semester-by-semester class plans through the B.S. program and the cyber-security concentration.
+These plans completes all major requirements in 8 semesters (4 years), satisfy all prerequisites along the way, and follow all tips in this Handbook.